Maven vs Jenkins : Key Differences

 Jenkins enables Continuous Integration via numerous plugins.
 In order to integrate a particular tool, just install relevant plugins for that tool.
 Some of these plugins would be Git, Maven 2 project, Amazon EC2, HTML publisher, and more.

 Jenkins works with multiple programming languages and can run on multiple platforms (Windows, Linux, and macOS).
-It also has vast community support, and there are many plugins (1400, by this count) available for integrating it with other tools like Slack, GitHub, Docker.
+It also has vast community support, and there are many plugins available for integrating it with other tools like Slack, GitHub, Docker.
 Additionally, anyone can develop a Jenkins plugin and contribute to it.

 The popularity of Jenkins speaks for itself – approximately 15.8 million developers around the world use it.